NeoLorenzo/productivity-pwa/README.md

 - Add functionality to save to local storage first and sync to Firebase after, enabling offline mode.

+- Add a way to turn location data into names and display those names in session history.
+- Create a heatmap using the location data where each location is color coded.

 - Rename "Tasks" to "Strategy".
 - Add a button with a + symbol to the top left corner of the "Your Tasks" card which will bring up a pop up card which is the current "Add a New Task" card.
 Do the same with the edit functionality.